 Summary of the PMBOK Guide

 - It provides the framework, not the methodology.

 - It provides Tools and Techniques but does not tell you how you should run the project.

 - The knowledge contained in this book is industry independent.

-Read this guide at least two times before you go for the exam.
+Ensure that you read this guide at least two times before you take the exam.

 If you have anything to share or any questions, you can do so in the comments section below.